 Thank you for these comments.
 In our revision, we are now more explicit regarding how we define these constructs and why.
 Mathematically, the successor function is actually quite narrow - it simply states that for any number, N, there exists an immediate successor.
 On this definition, a child who “knows” the successor function would only need to know that every number is followed by another number, without necessarily knowing the names of particular numbers.
 For example, an adult might know that an indefinitely large number like “a zillion” has a successor despite not knowing how to label it (or what the labels for much larger numbers are).

-In order to deploy successor function knowledge in the Next Number task the child needs to know specific number labels.
+In order to deploy successor function knowledge in the Next Number task, the child needs to know specific number labels.
 But technically, a child might be able to label the next number for a finite list of words, but not know the successor function - i.e., that *every* number has a successor.
 For this reason it is important to ask children more general questions that are not tied to specific numbers, as we have in the Infinity Interview.

 We have now explained this more explicitly in the paper (p.
 8) and have cited various sources that define the successor function in the way we describe (e.g., Decock, 2008; Wright, 1983).